jrhea/qbc/README.md

 # Release

-Make sure the version is correct in the Makefile.
+Make sure the version is correct in config.mk.

 Run:
 ```